-A less appealing theme, where you have to give up on the Hierophant, the Wracks and the Book, but it gives protection for your fragile Daughters from blasts, plus it counters Ambushers, getting into your juicy Choir support.
+A less appealing theme, where you have to give up on the Hierophant, the Wracks and the Book, but it gives you access to three character warjacks (Blood of Martyrs, Eye of Truth, Hand of Vengeance), as well as cheap jamming infantry that don't need warcaster support.

 - Reclaimer Gatekeeper - Both Future Sight and Ashen Veil are very useful for Amon and his jacks.

 - Hand of Silence - Fulfills the same purpose in Guardians as he does in Faithful Masses.